Henry Morgan

 Sir Henry Morgan (Harri Morgan; c.
-1635 – 25 August 1688) was a Welsh privateer, plantation owner, and, later, the lieutenant governor of Jamaica.
-From his base in Port Royal, Jamaica, he and those under his command raided settlements and shipping ports on the Spanish Main, becoming wealthy as they did so.
-With the prize money and loot from the raids, Morgan purchased three large sugar plantations on Jamaica.
+1635 – 25 August 1688) was a Welsh privateer, plantation owner and, later, the lieutenant governor of Jamaica.
+From his base in Port Royal, Jamaica, he and those under his command raided settlements and shipping on the Spanish Main, from which he profited.
+With the prize money and plunder from these raids, Morgan purchased three large sugar plantations in Jamaica.

 Much of Morgan's early life is unknown; he was born in an area of Monmouthshire that is now part of the city of Cardiff.
 (Note: The administration of Monmouthshire at the time of Morgan's birth was complex; the Encyclopaedia Britannica state that for 400 years, "Monmouthshire was considered administratively a part of Wales".
 Since the early 20th century it has been administered as a Welsh county.
 A possible birthplace is Llanrumney, which is now in the city of Cardiff but was historically in Monmouthshire.)
-It is not known how he made his way to the West Indies, or how the Welshman began his career as a privateer.
+It is not known how he reached the West Indies or how he began his career as a privateer.
 He was probably a member of a group of raiders led by Sir Christopher Myngs in the late 1650s during the Anglo-Spanish War.
-Morgan became a close friend of Sir Thomas Modyford, the Governor of Jamaica; as diplomatic relations between the Kingdom of England and Spain worsened in 1667, Modyford gave Morgan a letter of marque, or a licence, to attack and seize Spanish vessels.
-Morgan subsequently conducted successful and highly lucrative raids on Puerto del Príncipe (now Camagüey in modern Cuba) and Porto Bello (now Portobelo in modern Panamá).
-In 1668, he sailed for Maracaibo, Venezuela, and Gibraltar, on Lake Maracaibo; he plundered both cities before destroying a large Spanish squadron as he escaped.
+Morgan became a close friend of Sir Thomas Modyford, the Governor of Jamaica; as diplomatic relations between the Kingdom of England and Spain worsened in 1667, Modyford gave Morgan a letter of marque, or licence, to attack and seize Spanish vessels.
+Morgan subsequently led raids on Puerto del Príncipe (now Camagüey in modern Cuba) and Porto Bello (now Portobelo in modern Panamá).
+In 1668, he sailed to Maracaibo, Venezuela, and Gibraltar, on Lake Maracaibo; he plundered both cities before destroying a Spanish squadron during his escape.